hardin47/website/Math154/Notes/08-classification.md

 $\Rightarrow$ Minimize RSS, $$RSS = \sum_{j=1}^J \sum_{i \in R_j} (y_i - \overline{y}_{R_j})^2$$
 where $\overline{y}_{R_j}$ is the mean response for the training observations within the $j$th box.

-(Note:  in the chapter they refer to MSE - mean squared error - in addition to RSS where MSE is simply RSS / n, see equation (2.5) in ISLR.)
+(Note:  in the chapter [@ISL] they refer to MSE - mean squared error - in addition to RSS where MSE is simply RSS / n, see equation (2.5).)

 $$ MSE = \frac{\sum_{i=1}^N (y_i - \overline{y}_i)^2}{N}$$